 I mention my hearing loss on my résumé/CV, which is kind of easy for me to do because my CV includes Hearing Aid Know and Audiology Engine.

 I can understand people being nervous about mentioning hearing loss upfront as it could be a reason for people to not call you in for an interview.
 If I was applying for a specific job I would look on the company's website to see if they mention that they are an "equal opportunities employer" or somesuch, that would be a clear signal to me to put my hearing problem in writing upfront.
 If they don't then I probably still would mention it on the CV anyway.

 I guess it depends on how bad your hearing loss is, how well you do with hearing aids (assuming you wear them), ask yourself an honest question: how likely is it that your hearing loss is going to be noticed and/or cause a problem at work?

-I've always worked in offices and most of them are open-plan these days, which are very difficult environment to hear in, if I didn't disclose my hearing loss to people it would be VERY obvious to them very quickly, better to get it out in the open as quick as possible in my opinion.
+I've always worked in offices and most of them are open-plan these days, which are very difficult environments to hear in if I didn't disclose my hearing loss to people it would be VERY obvious to them very quickly, better to get it out in the open as quickly as possible in my opinion.

 But going back to the interview, they are high-pressure and nerve-wracking.
 I've been an interviewer as well as an interviewee and one thing I have noticed from some of the other people interviewing candidates alongside me is that people tend to pick up on the smallest things about the interviewee, things that in normal everyday situations you wouldn't notice, but in a short interview where you need to make a decision on the person with not much info to go on, these things get noticed.
 I mean people have brought up really stupid things about interviewees: "he kept scratching his arm", "she seems kind of distant", "he said what? a lot", "she didn't make eye contact".